The Sri Lankan IT-BPM Industry

-Sri Lanka is emerging as a global IT-BPO destination of choice in number of key focus domain areas.
+Sri Lanka is emerging as a global IT-BPM destination of choice in number of key focus domain areas.
 Sri Lanka is ranked among the Top 50 Global Outsourcing destinations by AT Kearney and ranked among Top 20 Emerging Cities by Global Services Magazine.
+Sri Lanka has won the ‘outsourcing destination of the year’ accolade awarded by the National Outsourcing Association UK successively in 2013 and 2014.

-Earnings from exports of IT-BPO sector have shown a steady upward trend during the past decade, and the 2006 IT-BPO exports have reached an estimated $ 275 million.
-The industry has set a target of $ 1bn in export revenue from IT-BPO sector by 2012.
+Earnings from exports of IT-BPM sector have shown a steady upward trend during the past decade, and the 2014 IT-BPM exports have reached an estimated $850 million.
+The industry has set a target of $ 1bn in export revenue from IT-BPM sector by 2016.

-There are over 300 IT and BPO companies that operate in Sri Lanka, mostly small and medium companies and few large global players.
-Among the several leading global IT-BPO companies operating in Sri Lanka include HSBC, WNS Global Services, Aviva, Microsoft, Motorola, Industrial & Financial Systems (IFS), Amba Research, RR Donnelley, Quattro, Virtusa, eCollge, Valista, Millennium Information Technology and Innodata Isogen.
+There are over 300 IT and BPM companies that operate in Sri Lanka, mostly small and medium companies and few large global players.
+Among the several leading global IT-BPM companies operating in Sri Lanka include CMA-CGM, HSBC, WNS Global Services, Aviva, Microsoft, Industrial & Financial Systems (IFS), Copal Amba, RR Donnelley, Quatrro, Virtusa, Pearson, Valista, Millennium Information Technology and Innodata Isogen.

 Colombo offers a rapidly growing niche workforce which is low cost, highly adaptable, English speaking and loyal.
-Currently, over 50,000 are employed in the IT and BPO industry in Colombo and the workforce is growing at over 20% year-on-year.
+Currently, over 80,000 are employed in the IT and BPM industry in Colombo and the workforce is growing at over 20% year-on-year.
 The workforce is stable with very low attrition rates ranging from 10-15%.

 Colombo is comparatively cost competitive and has a lower upward wage pressure than many established global sourcing destinations.
 A recent World Bank study revealed that the country’s labor costs ranked the lowest, in comparison to many other outsourcing destinations.
 The total cost per associate can be as much as 30% lower in many cases.